Reach-Above/reach-above.github.io/duffins.md

             title: 'Interview with City of Pickering',
             image: './duffins/Chapter6.jpeg',
 	    source: '<small>Image:<a href="https://www.pickering.ca/en/city-hall/mayorsmessage.aspx"> Town of Pickering</a></small>',
             description: 'We wrote to David Ryan, Mayor of Pickering, to ask about the project.
 Mark Guinto, Manager of Public Affairs joined us for an interview.
 The City of Pickering and Region of Durham applied to have an area south of the 401 rezoned to make it possible to build a warehouse and parking lot.
 Mark Guinto explained that it would help to have it there so the people who work at the warehouse could shop at the new Durham Live complex across the road when on their breaks.
 He explained that the wetland would be rebuilt and the animals would just move to the new location.
 Mr. Guinto did not tell us where this new wetland would be built.
-He explained how it would bring many much needed jobs to Pickering so people would not have to drive far to work.',rotateAnimation: true,
+He explained how it would bring many much needed jobs to Pickering so people would not have to drive far to work.',
             location: {
                 center: [-79.08360, 43.83773],
                 zoom: 17.36,